 The present prison was built in 1794 and apart from the period 1916 to 1940, has been in continuous use.
-The prison was closed between 1916 and 1939, reopening at the outbreak of the second world war to house both males and females.
-The female section of the prison closed within a few years of reopening, and for many years afterwards HMP Stafford held young offenders as well as adults.
+The prison was closed between 1916 and 1940, reopening at the outbreak of the Second World War as both a male and female establishment.
+The female section of the prison closed within a few years of reopening and for many years afterwards HM Prison Stafford held young offenders as well as adult prisoners.

 Today HM Prison Stafford is a closed training prison which holds 751 category C sex offender prisoners.
-Modern buildings include a Reception/Visits block, Education department, Kitchen, a 40 bed house block and a new sports hall.
-A site adjacent to the prison was also purchased and developed as an Industrial Workshop complex in 1986.
+Modern buildings include Reception, Visits, Education, Kitchen, a 40 bed house block and Sports Hall.
+A site adjacent to the prison was purchased and developed as an industrial workshop complex in 1986.
 All the residential accommodation has been refurbished.

 54 Gaol Road

 Regional Manager: Teresa Clarke, Director of Midlands prisons

 Escort Area/Contractor: South Wales and West for IPT and out of area courts

 Accommodation is cellular, mainly double.
 There are a total of seven wings at HM Prison Stafford, A, B and C wings in the Main Hall, D wing is the induction wing where residents are accommodated when they first arrive at the prison, E and F wings are in the Crescent and G wing is the enhanced wing.
 All cells have integral sanitation and the cells on G Wing offer single cells with integral showers.
 G wing also accommodates dining out facilities.
 PIN phones are available in all living areas.

 Category: Male, category C Sex Offender Treatment Hub